 Gordon Jackson Kean was born on 28th February 1899 in Illinois, U.S.A.

-Gordon enlisted into the Canadian Field Artillery of the Canadian Over Seas Expeditionery Force on 13th May 1918 in Toronto, Canada.
-He gave his address as 49 Hambly Avenue, Toronto and next of kin as Mary Kean (Mother) at the same address, he was a Student at this time and had a single status.
+Gordon’s army records tell us that he enlisted into the Canadian Field Artillery of the Canadian Over Seas Expeditionery Force on 13th May 1918 in Toronto, Canada.
+He gave his address as 49 Hambly Avenue, Toronto and next of kin as Mary Kean (Mother) at the same address.
+He was a Student at this time and had single status.

 After basic training in Canada, Gordon embarked from Quebec aboard the S.S.
 Themistocles on 18th September 1918 and on arrival in England on 25th September 1918 was posted to Whitley Army Camp to complete training.